apache/skywalking-helm/README.md

 | 6.5.0              | 1.0.0         |
 | 6.6.0              | 1.1.0         |

+Please head to the [releases page](http://skywalking.apache.org/downloads/) to download a release of Apache SkyWalking.

-Note:  The source code for the release chart is located in the chart folder in the master branch.
+Note:  The source code for the release chart matches the git tag.

 #### old chart position table